frcdesign/FRCDesign.org/docs/design-guide/stage2/2E-cascadeElevator.md

     To ensure smooth motion, these cables need tensioned.
 One of the best ways to tension these cables is through a ratcheting cable spool.
 The COTS solution is to use the [WCP Ratchet Plate](https://wcproducts.com/products/wcp-0585) (though an easy homemade solution can be done by cutting the end off of a ratcheting wrench and fastening it to your mechanism), with a hex shaft acting as the spool.
 The hex shaft gets a hole drilled in it so the cable is forced to wrap around it.

     It is important to tie a self-tightening knot in the cable to prevent this from coming undone under high load.
 This ratcheting spool only needs to be done on one side, with a simple fixed loop on the other side.
-To tension properly you will need to loosen the clamping plate before adding tension so that it gets added to each side, instead of just the side with the ratchet.
+To tension properly, you will need to loosen the clamping plate before adding tension.
+This is for two reasons: in order to maintain sync between the stages and so that the tension gets added to each side instead of just the side with the ratchet.
     <br>

     <figure markdown="span">